fvdpol/CVE_Controller/README.md

   github arduino stuff: aparte repo per library/project (check: werkt dit met meerdere computers en sharing over seafile?)

   watchdog: blink the dot on the 7-segment display

+State Machine

+Initial:
+	--> State 1

+State 0:
+	Command Transition to 1 --> State 1
+	Command Transition to 2 --> State 2
+	Command Transition to 3 --> State 3
+	Switch Change to 1 --> State 1
+	Switch Change to 2 --> State 2
+	Switch Change to 3 --> State 3
+    Humidiy > SPhi --> store control state as 3; go to State H

+State 1:
+	Command Transition to 0 --> State 0
+	Command Transition to 2 --> State 2
+	Command Transition to 3 --> State 3
+	Switch Change to 2 --> State 2
+	Switch Change to 3 --> State 3
+    Humidiy > SPhi --> store control state as 3; go to State H

+State 2:
+	Command Transition to 0 --> State 0
+	Command Transition to 1 --> State 1
+	Command Transition to 3 --> State 3
+	Switch Change to 1 --> State 1
+	Switch Change to 3 --> State 3
+    Humidiy > SPhi --> store control state as 3; go to State H

+State 3:
+	Command Transition to 0 --> State 0
+	Command Transition to 1 --> State 1
+	Command Transition to 2 --> State 2
+	Switch Change to 1 --> State 1
+	Switch Change to 2 --> State 2
+    Humidiy > SPhi --> store control state as 3; go to State H

+State H:
+	Command Transition to 0 --> State 0
+	Command Transition to 1 --> State 1
+	Command Transition to 2 --> State 2
+	Command Transition to 3 --> State 3
+	Switch Change to 1 --> State 1
+	Switch Change to 2 --> State 2
+	Switch Change to 3 --> State 3
+    Humidiy < SPlo --> go to control State

+>> simplification;
+* Command Transition is always respected; go to requested state
+* Input switch needs to detect changes (take into account delay/debounce); go to requested state
+* Humidity > SPhi; store control state & transition to H state
+* Humidity < SPlo; return to control state

+enforce SPhi > SPlo

+* store SP in EEProm
+* at initialisation, read switch and use to transition

 ##  Hardware